mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 ..
-Installation instruction on how to set up external packages need to run the MDOlab code.
+Installation instruction on how to set up external packages need to run the Models code.
-   Author: Eirikur Jonsson (eirikurj@umich.edu) Modified by Ross S. Chaudhry (rchaud@umich.edu) in July 2019
+   Author: Eirikur Jonas (eirikurj@umich.edu)
+   Modified by Ross S. Chaudhry (rchaud@umich.edu) in July 2019
     - Reordered to have all C/Fortran sources first, then python
     - Written examples now install locally, mostly without sudo apt-get